-The BMW 530e will go far enough on electric power to satisfy the average commuter, while its CO2 emissions make for very low company-car tax.
+The BMW 530e – and its more powerful 545e sibling – will go far enough on electric power to satisfy the average commuter, while its CO2 emissions make for very low company-car tax.
 The 2.0-litre turbocharged petrol engine should also deliver reasonable economy of somewhere near 40mpg once the battery has been depleted.

-As with most plug-in hybrids, the BMW offers the option of holding the car’s battery charge until you want to use it.
-It also has a clever feature that allows you to hold a specific percentage of the battery charge.
+As with most hybrids, the BMW can hold the battery's charge until you want to use it.
+It also has a clever feature that allows you to hold a specific percentage of charge.
 It’s a good idea to do this on faster roads, when the petrol engine will return its best economy.
 You can then fall back on the pure-electric ‘Max eDrive’ mode for city driving, where electric motors are most efficient.

 In This Review

-- 2Range, MPG, CO2 & charging - currently readingWith a pure-electric range of over 30 miles and CO2 emissions as low as 31g/km, the 530e will be cheap to run provided you charge it up regularly
+- 2Range, MPG, CO2 & charging - currently readingWith a pure-electric range of less than 40 miles, the outgoing 530e isn’t as competitive as it one was.
+But it can still be cheap to run

 - 3Running costs & insuranceThe BMW 530e's running costs aren’t as competitive as they once were, but company car drivers can still save a small fortune

 - 4Performance, engine & driveYou get bona-fide sports-saloon pace and grace with the 5 Series hybrid, but the ride is slightly firm

 - 5Interior, dashboard & comfortThe 530e is the same inside as the standard 5 Series, and that's no bad thing: it's comfortable, high-tech and classy

 - 6Boot space, seating & practicalityThe 530e loses some boot space in order to accommodate its batteries, but it's still adequately practical by executive-saloon standards